 Professional Portrait Lighting

 Lighting may be considered the secret sauce of good portraits and professional headshots.
-It can enhance, compliment, detract, and set apart one portrait from another, and one photographer from another.
-We all know how important lighting is in another area of photography: sunrises, sunsets, and landscapes.
-Without good light it will never stand out as remarkable.
+It can enhance, compliment, detract, and set apart one portrait from another, as well as one photographer from another.
+We all know how important lighting the area of photographing sunrises, sunsets, scenics, and landscapes.
+Without good light none of those will stand out as remarkable.
 The spectacular sunset photo is memorable primarily because of the rare and special lighting.
-Secondly, the occasion, emotion, and the people we were with also make it stand out in our mind.

-Back to portraits, the variety of lighting styles and light sources can be mind-boggling.
-Daylight, flash, ambient, room lights, reflective surfaces, overcast sky, spotlights, streetlights, overhead lights, white umbrellas, and softboxes, are just a beginning.
+When it comes to portraits, the variety of lighting styles and sources can be mind-boggling.
+Daylight, flash, ambient, LEDs, room lights, reflective surfaces, overcast sky, spotlights, streetlights, overhead lights, white umbrellas, and softboxes are just a beginning.
 Exploring and learning how they can be used in getting good professional portraits can occupy a photographer for years, whether amateur or professional.
-Putting that knowledge into practice and creating good looking headshots and portraits is the sweet reward for all involved.
+Putting that knowledge into practice and creating good looking headshots and portraits is the sweet reward for those involved in the craft.

 The mood and message of a portrait can be enhanced by the right kind of lighting.
-Determining which kind of lighting technique to use is the enjoyable part.
+Determining the right lighting technique to use is both enjoyable and challenging.
 Some lighting styles work better than others.
 No one style is good for every person and every portrait.
-For any photographer who shoots portraits, observe how adept they are in handling a variety of lighting styles.
+Look at portrait photographer’s work, and observe how adept they are in handling a variety of lighting styles.